 This Advent celebration originated in Latin American countries but has, in many adapted forms, become widespread in many other countries and provides a lovely way to prepare for Christmas as an image of Mary and Joseph travelling to Bethelehem is passed from house to house.

 There are some lovely feasts to celebrate during Advent: from St Lucy to St Nicholas, as well as the Immaculate Conception of the Blessed Virgin Mary.

 Advent and Christmas Charitable Giving

-Our Christmas charity is Huggard which works with the homeless of our city, and we continue to collect food items for Cardiff Foodbank.
+Our Christmas charity is Huggard which works with the homeless of our city, and Tiger Bay Amateur Boxing Club which works with young people in our community.
+We continue to collect food items for Cardiff Foodbank.